osrf/gazebo_user_guide/src/modifying_style.md

 The goal of this guide is to manage this complexity by describing in detail the dos and don'ts of writing C++ code.
 These rules exist to keep the code base manageable while still allowing coders to use C++ language features productively."

-For the most part, Gazebo adhers to the [Google C++ style guide](http://google-styleguide.googlecode.com/svn/trunk/cppguide.xml).
+For the most part, Gazebo adheres to the [Google C++ style guide](http://google-styleguide.googlecode.com/svn/trunk/cppguide.xml).
 The rest of this document covers instances where Gazebo differs.

+## Checking your code

+Gazebo maintains a shell script that can be used to check your codes style.

+In the root of the Gazebo source directory, run:

+    sh tools/code_check.sh

+The output should produce no errors.

 ## Naming